cdk-patterns/serverless/the-saga-stepfunction/README.md

 If we assume from this point we will roll back when an error hits then the flow might look something like:

 ### Success
 This flows as you might expect, we try to book a hotel, the flights and the rental car.
-All tasks success so we complete the transaction as a success.
+All tasks completed successfully so we mark the transaction as a success.

 ![flow](img/step2.PNG)

 ### Failure
 You might think of the below as a bit extreme as you wouldn't want to cancel your flights and hotel just because you couldn't get a rental car.
 Just go with it.
 In real life the rental car step probably wouldn't be part of this saga or the compensating action would be to pick another rental.

+Notice though how it peels back the layers, it doesn't do one massive compensation step.
+It runs the cancel steps in reverse order until the system should be the way it was before we started.

 ![flow](img/step3.PNG)